 Getting to the Blue Cave from Split

-As one of the largest cities in Croatia, there are countless Split boat tours departing from the harbor each day, including day trips to the famous Blue Cave.
+As one of the largest cities in Croatia, there are countless boat tours departing from Split‘s harbor each day, including day trips to the famous Blue Cave.
 Every year, travelers flock to this famous seaside city for the ever-popular Riva waterfront (bar and restaurant-lined seafront), the incredible atmosphere of a city built inside an ancient palace, and for its central location in southern Croatia as the perfect place to base yourself.

 From Split, you will likely find a considerable variety of tour operators since Split is a large city.
 You can do a bit of research and book a Blue Cave Split Tour online, or take a stroll down the Riva and see the tour operator kiosks displayed to find out more information from the representatives.